xinhaopan/xinhao.github.io/content/post/getting-started/index.md

 subtitle: Exchange student of Spatial Sciences

 # Summary for listings and search engines
 summary: Exchange student of Spatial Sciences

-title: University of Groningen
-subtitle: Exchange student of Spatial Sciences

-# Summary for listings and search engines
-summary: Exchange student of Spatial Sciences
+Groningen, Netherlands

+09/2022~02/2023

 ---